The need for NOCS

 - Less than a third (32%) of autistic adults have any kind of paid work, compared with 80% of non-disabled people.

 People with Asperger’s tend to have highly focused interests and anecdotal evidence strongly supports the idea that they are particularly attracted to games.
 It’s widely accepted in the gaming community (card games, board games and wargames) that a high proportion of gamers exhibit some behaviours associated with this range of disorders.
-A much higher proportion of those with an ASD are male than female.
+A much higher proportion of those with an ASC are male than female.

 NEETS: A disproportionate number of NOCS’ regular users under 25 are not in employment, education or training (NEETS).
 NEETS may struggle to access or afford to develop their games hobby and access the developmental opportunities it offers without NOCS’ low/no-cost supportive community.
-There is a significant overlap between NEETS and the ASD community.
+There is a significant overlap between NEETS and the ASC community.

 About 11% of 16-24 year olds in Dorset are identified as NEETS, with an increasing proportion being male.
 This constitutes a large number of young adults in Dorset.